SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/index.md

 This in a generalized flow as well as a specific 3D-secure enabled credit card scenario.

+{% include alert.html type="neutral" icon="info" body="
-**Please note that the the callback may come either before, after or in the same moment as the consumer are being redirected to the status page at the merchant site when the purchase is fulfilled.**
+Please note that the the callback may come either before, after or in the same moment as the consumer are being redirected to the status page at the merchant site when the purchase is fulfilled." %}

 When dealing with credit card payments, 3D-Secure authentication of the cardholder is an essential topic.